 1. University Policy is that all fees and fee elements are normally payable at or in advance of the start of the academic year.
-Payment of fees by students registering for autumn course commencement may be deferred to 30th September 2012.
+Payment of fees by students registering for autumn course commencement may be deferred to 30th November 2021.
 Sanctions will be applied to students whose fees remain unpaid after this date without the formal agreement of the Universities Fees Office.
 Once registered, students are liable for the full fee regardless of whether or not the student completes / attends the course.
 Please see policy documents QA306 Fee Refund and QA307 Student Fee Liability on student fee liability and sanctions for late or non-payment of fees.

-4. Payment : Students who may have difficulties in paying their fees are advised to contact the NUI Galway Fees Office (contact details at firstname.lastname@example.org by 30/09/2012.
+4. Payment : Students who may have difficulties in paying their fees are advised to contact the NUI Galway Student Services Office at your earliest convenience.

-5. Late Payment Penalty: Unless otherwise agreed in writing with the Fees Office, a late payment penalty of €200 applies in cases where fees payable by the student are paid after 30/10/2012.
-A further €200 penalty is payable if the second instalment (if applicable) of fees is not paid by 31/01/2013.
+5. Late Payment Penalty: Unless otherwise agreed in writing with the Fees Office, a late payment penalty of €200 applies in cases where fees payable by the student are paid after 30/11/2021.
+A further €200 penalty is payable if the second instalment (if applicable) of fees is not paid by 28/02/2022.
 Cumulative penalty €400.
 Please note exam results will be held if student records have an outstanding fee balance (including penalties).
 Progression to the next year of study will not be permitted.
 Conferring will not take place and access to transcripts will be blocked.

-7. SUSI Grant / Scholarship Holders and those claiming “free fees” (Full time Under Graduate EU Students) who register as scholarship/grant holders or who claim eligibility for ’free fees’ and are subsequently deemed ineligible, may be liable for a penalty of €200.
+7. SUSI Grant / Scholarship Holders and those claiming “free fees” (Full time Undergraduate EU Students) who register as scholarship/grant holders or who claim eligibility for ’free fees’ and are subsequently deemed ineligible, may be liable for a penalty of €200.
 Where a doubt exists, students are advised to pay the first instalment of fees, which, if appropriate, will be refunded on receipt by the University of the scholarship, grant or “free fees” payment.

-Note: In the case of students who may be funded by SUSI, scholarship / fellowship holders, HSE and Private Company funders and who may be entitled to a refund in respect of the initial fee instalment paid to NUI, Galway, refunds will not be made until all registration requirements have been completed and / or the full fee has been received by the University from the Authority awarding the grant/scholarship.
+Note: In the case of students who may be funded by SUSI, scholarship / fellowship holders, HSE and Private Company funders and who may be entitled to a refund in respect of the initial fee instalment paid to NUI, Galway, refunds will not be made until all registration requirements have been completed and / or the full fee has been received by the University from the Authority awarding the grant/scholarship funding.

-9. Fee Payment: If you do not have a debit or credit card to pay your fees ’online’ please email email@example.com to request a bank giro - Fee Payment Form.
-This form will be available at the Fees Office (front desk) for you to collect approximately 3 days after your requesting it via email.
+9. Fee Payment: If you do not have a debit or credit card to pay your fees online please select fee payment form request option while online and a giro will be posted to your home address within three working days.

 10. The definition of an EU student for fee purposes: EU nationals (i.e. holding an EU Passport/or Birth Certificate) who have been ordinarily resident* in an EU member state for at least three of the five years immediately preceding their entry to the third level course.